Saltwater Fishing Record Rules

 - Fly Fishing Records: Fish must be caught in accordance with the normal customs and generally accepted practices of fly fishing and by use of conventional fly fishing tackle.
 The fly must be a recognized type of artificial fly (e.g. streamer, tube fly, wet fly, dry fly, emerger, nymph, terrestrial, popper, etc.).
 Treble hooks, lures designed to entangle, snagging, using any other lure or natural bait either singularly or attached to the fly is prohibited.
 The fly must be submitted with the application and becomes the property of the MDMR.

-- All Tackle Records: Fish must be caught with legal recreational method of take and will be approved by the Mississippi Commission on Marine Resources (MCMR).
+- All Tackle Records: Fish must be caught with legal recreational method of take and will be approved by the Mississippi Department of Marine Resources (MDMR).

 - Two color photographs must be submitted with each application: